-Tiny creatures weigh from 8 ounces to 4 pounds and are about 1 to 2 feet long or tall.
+Tiny creatures are about 1 to 2 feet long or tall.
 Rats, house cats, rabbits, falcons, imps, sprites, squirrels, and annoying yip-yip dogs are all examples of tiny creatures.

 If a standard grid is used to track combat, 16 tiny creatures can fit in a standard grid square.
+While individual Tiny creatures are sometimes encountered in the game, groups of Tiny creatures are frequently handled as swarms.